Reduced monthly instalments

 Do you have a new partner, or did you break up with your partner?
 This may affect your monthly instalments.
 Use the Personal details update assistant and find out what you need to do.

 Is the income the Dutch Tax and Customs Administration provided incorrect?
 Contact the Tax and Customs Administration Link opent externe pagina first.
 If your income is indeed incorrect, you can send us an income statement (IB60) from the Tax and Customs Administration, stating the correct income:

 Dienst Uitvoering Onderwijs

 Apply in Mijn DUO

-Only if you fall under the pre-2012 repayment rules do you need to apply for a reduction in your monthly instalments.
+Only if the SF15-old repayment rules apply, you need to apply for a reduction in your monthly instalments.
 You can do this this in Mijn DUO.
 We then request details of your income from the tax authorities.

 If you are subject to more recent repayment rules, you do not need to request a reduction yourself.
 We take your income into account automatically when calculating your instalments.

 If you have not filed a tax return because you have been granted a deferral, you should provide us with an estimate of your income from 2 years ago so that we can calculate your monthly instalment.
 If the actual income recorded once you have filed your tax return differs from this, we will recalculate that amount.

 If you are not required to file tax returns, you can tell us the taxable salary shown on your annual tax assessment from 2 years ago.